bahmutov/pre-git/README.md

 You can verify the git hooks are not running when the `pre-git` is disabled via a config option by running `npm run e2e-pre-git-disabled` which allows the commit to go through.

+To see how `allow-untracked-files` option lets the commit go through, run `npm run test-allow-untracked-files`

 ## Debugging